vsch/idea-multimarkdown/README.md

 The plugin also includes syntax extension from [Fletcher T. Penney's MultiMarkdown] project.

-**For any communications requiring a reply** please use the [GitHub Issues page] for this plugin.
-There is no ability to reply to comments left on the [JetBrains plugin comment and rate page].

-**[Wiki] added** with instructions on how to include your [GitHub wiki in IntelliJ IDE] so you can work on the wiki in the IDE and use the plugin for syntax highlighting,preview, link completions and validation.
-This makes adding images and manipulating the wiki a lot easier.

 #### Two tier model of the plugin

 1. Previewing and syntax highlighting functionality is available in the Basic open source